FireANTs: Adaptive Riemannian Optimization for Multi-Scale Diffeomorphic Matching

 \section{Discussion}

 We present FireANTs, a powerful and general-purpose multi-scale registration algorithm.
 Our method performs registration by generalizing the concept of first-order adaptive optimization schemes for optimizing parameters in a fixed Euclidean space, to multi-scale \textit{diffeomorphisms}.
 This generalization is highly non-trivial because diffeomorphisms are typically implemented as an image grid proportional to the size of the fixed image, and are optimized in a multi-scale manner to capture large deformations~\cite{gee1998elastic,ants,ashburner2007fast} leading to changing grid size throughout optimization.
 Our method also avoids computationally expensive parallel transport and riemannian metric tensor computation steps for diffeomorphisms by solving an Eulerian descent that exploits the group structure to define descent directions from the identity transform.
-FireANTs achieves consistent improvements in performance over state-of-the-art optimization-based registration algorithms like ANTs, DARTEL, SynthMorph and Bigstream.
-This improvement is shown across six datasets with a spectrum of anatomies (in-vivo human brain, human, ovine and synthetic lungs, mouse cortex), contrast, image volume sizes (ranging from 196 up to 2048 voxels per dimension), and modalities (MRI, CT, microscopy).
+FireANTs achieves consistent improvements in performance over state-of-the-art registration algorithms like ANTs, DARTEL, SynthMorph, VFA, unigradICON, and Bigstream.
+This improvement is shown across fourteen datasets encompassing a broad spectrum of anatomical systems, contrast, image volume sizes, species, and modalities.
 A key advantage of our method is that \textit{we do not tradeoff} any of accuracy, speed, or robustness for the others, thus being a powerful registration algorithm.

-Our method shows consistent improvements and robust performance on four community reference brain MRI datasets.
-Researchers have developed numerous classical image registration methods specifically for neuroimaging studies~\cite{ants,ashburner2007fast,joshi2000landmark,grenander1998computational} but registration remains an open challenge in brain mapping~\cite{toga2001role,gholipour2007brain}.
-FireANTs' consistent improvement in performance can be attributed to the quasi-second-order update, which normalizes the varying curvature of per-pixel gradients, leading to faster convergence and better local minima.
-This performance is consistent across metrics (\cref{fig:braintable}) and anatomical structures (\cref{fig:regionwise-dice-brain}).
-With the acquisition of larger datasets~\cite{oasisdataset} and high-resolution imaging~\cite{wang2020allen,kronman2023developmental,rnrexm} owing to rapidly growing image acquisition technology and innovations, fast runtime and accurate registration become imperative to enable large-scale studies.
-Our performance comes with a reduction of runtime of up to three orders of magnitude on standard datasets.